 The preconditions for this flow are:

-The originating application (e.g. Chatbot Platform) sent a 1-1 chat message using the POST method to submit the ChatMessage data structure to the resource representing a container for all messages.
+The originating application (e.g. bot platform) sent a 1-1 chat message using the POST method to submit the ChatMessage data structure to the resource representing a container for all messages.
 Thereby the creation of a new chat message resource was triggered and the Application received the resulting resource URL containing the messageId (see section 5.3.2).

-that the originating application (e.g. Chatbot Platform) can handle chat notifications (see section 5.3.1).
+that the originating application (e.g.bot platform) can handle chat notifications (see section 5.3.1).

 The resources: